-The next Master’s Comprehensive Exam will be in April.
+The next Master’s Comprehensive Exam will be administered on campus on March 31 in HELC 9 from 1:00 to 5:00.

 The master’s comprehensive exam is the culmination of a candidate’s master’s degree program.
 The comprehensive exam, required by the Graduate School, must be passed before the master’s degree may be conferred.
 In addition to the successful completion of all coursework as listed on a candidate’s degree plan, this exam is required for the degree, whereas the TExES is required for Texas educator certification.
 To be eligible for the master’s comprehensive exam, a candidate must either be enrolled in his/her last semester of coursework or have completed all coursework as outlined on his/her official degree plan.
 The exam is administered once each fall, spring, and summer – typically in November, April, and July.
 Once a candidate reaches the end of his/her program (defined as enrolled in final semester immediately preceding program completion, s/he must submit the online registration for the exam in addition reviewing links - from this page - to study materials for the exam.
 It is critically important to register and prepare for the exam early in the semester that coincides with the anticipated date of graduation.
 In addition to exam registration and preparation, candidates must also make all necessary arrangements for graduation, including the submission of their graduation application to the Graduate School by the required deadline and making necessary arrangements for regalia and graduation invitations.